EdwinSch/component-library-cheatsheet/README.md

 ## Component Library Cheatsheet

 The cheatsheet is a complete and easy overview of all available helper classes within the Avans Component Library.
 Dynamic content allows searching and filtering.
-Mendix developer life just got easier!
+Made with ❤️ and JavaScript.

 🚀 [Production Deployment](https://component-library-cheatsheet.netlify.app/)